What Are Butler Pantry Swinging Doors and Why Do You Need Them?

 So what about butler doors?
 Why can't the pantries or kitchen just use regular doors like everywhere else in the house?

-These butler doors are traditional a door located between the kitchen and the dining room or a butler pantry and the dining room.
+These butler doors are traditional a single door located between the kitchen and the dining room or a butler pantry and the dining room.
 The doors will provide privacy, coverage for a messy kitchen, and also a barrier for a noisy dishwasher etc.

 Historically, having a special door for these locations makes sense.
-These doors function differently from standard doors and that difference made it easy to rush in and out of the without causing a fuss and provides a door that can be opened without turning a doorknob.
+These doors function differently from standard doors and that difference made it easy to rush in and out of them without causing a fuss and provides a door that can be opened without turning a doorknob.

 Their hinges are specific "butler door hinges", "double-action door hinges", "horizontal spring pivot hinges" or "swinging door hinges."

 These doors are often (though not always) more narrow than standard doors to fit the narrow rooms that they're attached to.
 Butler doors can be double swinging doors or single swinging doors, making the door a stylish and statement piece with a bold color.

 The doors will swing back and forth and close in the center position.
 The horizontal spring pivot hinges recessed into the doors, allowing the doors to be almost full height and offering a hold open feature.

 So you don't have a butler or a butler's pantry.
 Why bother having a butler door in the first place?

 There's no reason that you can't use one of these doors in your home even if you're without a butler or a pantry.
 While they're unconventional, they fit well into many rooms.